• Recipe Index

 Instructions

-• In a medium-sized bowl, mix the nut butter with two tablespoons of honey until smooth and well combined.
+• In a medium-sized bowl, mix the nut butter with two tablespoons of honey or a sticky, liquid sweetener of choice until smooth and well combined.

-• Add in batches the Kamut puffs to the nut butter mixture.
-It’s best to use a large spoon to gently stir in the cereal until every grain is well coated with the nut butter mix.
+• Add the rice puffs or puffed Kamut to the nut butter mixture in batches.
+Use a large spoon to gently stir until all the cereal is evenly coated.

-• Drizzle one tablespoon of honey (or brown rice syrup) on top of the coated Kamut puffs and gently stir it in—you should have one sticky mixture.
+• Drizzle one tablespoon of honey (or other chosen liquid sweetener) over the coated rice puffs and gently stir it in—you should have a sticky mixture.

-• Start with ½ tablespoon, firmly pressing the sticky Kamut puffs down the bottom of the cupcake liner with the back of a spoon, before adding another ½ of a spoon, etc.
+• Start with ½ tablespoon of the mixture, firmly pressing the sticky puffs into the bottom of the cupcake liner using the back of a spoon.
+Add another ½ tablespoon and repeat, gently but firmly pressing each layer.
+Continue until the cupcake liner is generously filled, then repeat with the remaining mixture.

-• Sprinkle on top of each cupcake some fine coconut shreds and finely chopped nuts of your choice (optional).
+• Garnish with fine coconut shreds and finely chopped nuts of your choice (optional).

 Notes

-• To make it gluten-free: use gluten-free brown rice cereal crisp
+• To keep it gluten-free: Use gluten-free brown rice cereal crisp or rice puffs.

-• To make it vegan-friendly use brown rice syrup (you can also use maple syrup but brown rice syrup is much stickier and better at holding the puffs together.
+• To make it vegan-friendly: Use brown rice syrup or maple syrup, but brown rice syrup is much stickier and better at holding the puffs together.

 Add your own private notes